USS Henry W. Tucker: 1982-1992

 On May 11, 1982, she left Rio de Janeiro as part of a task force, formed by Marcílio Dias and Mato Grosso, Soares Dutra, Garcia D'Ávila, and Tambaú and Camboriú to participate in the ANFIBIEX-I exercise on the coast of the Espírito Santo.
 In September, she participated in Operation DRAGÃO XVIII.
 In October 1983, she participated in Operation FRATERNO V, carried out together with ships of the Argentine Navy on the Santos/Rio de Janeiro stretch.
 In January 1984, the ship participated in Operation ASPIRANTEX 84/TROPICALEX I/84, carried out in the waters of the Northeast, as part of the FT-10, which was composed of the aircraft carrier Minas Gerais.

 In January 1985, the ship was part of the WG that carried out Operation TROPICALEX I/85, in the area between the coasts of São Paulo and Pernambuco.
 Later that year in March, she held a dressage commission together with Mariz e Barros, Mato Grosso and Santa Catarina, and Ceará.
 The Port of Santos (SP) was visited.
 In April and May, it participated in Operation TEMPEREX I/85.
 In October 1985, she participated in Operation UNITAS XXVI, carried out between Santos and Salvador.
 In 1986, the ship won the Efficiency Trophy – Echo “E”, for the year 1985.
 In July, she participated in the TROPICALEX II/86 Operation as part of a task force that included, among others, Minas Gerais and Independência.
 In October 1986, she participated in the UNITAS 1986 operation, when he was even honored for his excellent performance in anti-submarine exercises with a plaque offered by the commander of the USS Shark to the then commander of Marcilio Dias.
 In January 1988, the ship participated in Operation ASPIRANTEX 88/TROPICALEX I/88, carried out in the area between Rio de Janeiro and Alagoas.
-In 1989, thes ship participated in Operations TROPICALEX-I/89, INCURSEX-I, ADEREX-I/89, ADEREX-II/89, TEMPEREX-II/89, VENBRAS 89, SIGNAL RED, CATRAPO-III, HELITRAPO-II.
+In 1989, the ship participated in Operations TROPICALEX-I/89, INCURSEX-I, ADEREX-I/89, ADEREX-II/89, TEMPEREX-II/89, VENBRAS 89, SIGNAL RED, CATRAPO-III, HELITRAPO-II.